hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 Each tenant has its isolated area within the system, maintaining the separation of assets.

 ### Tenant Isolation
-Tenant isolation is a core capability of the PRISM platform, allowing it to serve numerous users/identities while logically isolating their Wallet assets.
+Tenant isolation is a core capability of the Identus platform, allowing it to serve numerous users/identities while logically isolating their Edge Agent assets.

 ### Tenant Management
 Tenant management encompasses the processes and tools used to onboard, provision, and manage tenants within the SSI platform, including user registration, role assignment, authentication method configuring, and access permissions.